DmitryDodzin/mol/README.md

 cargo mol --help
 ```

-Most of the api is ithere cli wizzard or very similar to [changesets](https://github.com/atlassian/changesets)
+Most of the api is either cli wizard or very similar to [changesets](https://github.com/atlassian/changesets)

 ### 101 Commands